Thailand Symposium 2018

 Kindly hosted by the National Broadcasting and Telecommunications Commission (NBTC), Thailand

-We are delighted to be working with the NBTC on this symposium.
-We will debate with international and national experts who will discuss the prevailing conditions and projected developments in the digital ecosystem, and consider regulatory policies and actions that might be effected in the field of broadcasting and telecommunications in an environment of converging technologies and disruptive communications.
+We were delighted to be working with the NBTC on this symposium.
+We debated with international and national experts who discussed the prevailing conditions and projected developments in the digital ecosystem, and considered regulatory policies and actions that might be effected in the field of broadcasting and telecommunications in an environment of converging technologies and disruptive communications.